topmonks/Calamar-Web3-Grants-Program/applications/Calamar.md

 The plan is to have at least these features implemented:

 #### Homepage
-Homepage with google-like searchbox and with links to [chain dashboards](#chain-dashboards)
+Homepage with google-like searchbox and with links to [chain dashboards](#chain-dashboards).

 ![Home page](https://res.cloudinary.com/topmonks/image/upload/v1661767637/calamar/homepage.png)

 #### Universal search
 Search where you don't have to know which chain the searched item belongs to.
 You just put the hash into the search box and the explorer will take care of the determining on which chain it is.
 This is going to be an addition to the ability to restrict search to a specific chain.

-- core functionality of the explorer

 #### Block detail
-Display block's data and its extrinsics, transfers, calls and events
+Display block's data and its extrinsics, transfers, calls and events.
 - searchable by hash and height

 #### Extrinsic detail
-Display extrinsic's data, its calls and events with args
+Display extrinsic's data, its calls and events.
-- searchable by hash, name and arguments
+- searchable by hash and id

 #### Call detail
 Display call's data, and its events.